efcaudy/efcaudy/README.md

 - Things I've Made:
     - forestwingchun.com
-      - A school teaching traditional Wing Chun with a focus on Applied Mindfulness.
-Made with WiX site creator.
+      - A school teaching traditional Wing Chun with a focus on applied mindfulness.
+Website made with WiX site creator.
     - shiftwitch.com :
       - A simple shift tracking app for hourly workers, to keep track of their schedule and stats!
 Written in Flask and Jinja.